truefit-ai/signal-ml/README.md

 ## *signal-ml*

-If it has a time dimension--we have an architecture for that.
+If it has a time dimension-use signal-ml

 ### What is signal-ml:
-#### Optimized transformes for signal processing
+#### Optimized transformers for signal processing

 ## Load *sigmal-ml*